-In December 2015, the Board decided to continue the Performance Share Plan originally approved in 2014.
-The potential share reward payable under the PSP 2016-2018 is based on the total shareholder return of Metso's share during 2016-2018.
-Plan may include a maximum of 100 employees and will comprise a maximum of 460,000 reward shares (gross before the deduction of applicable payroll tax).
+In December 2016 the Board decided to continue the long-term incentive plans.
+The potential share reward payable under the PSP 2017-2019 is based on the total shareholder return of Metso's share during 2017-2019.
+The plan may include a maximum of 100 employees and will comprise a maximum of 415,000 reward shares (gross before deduction of the applicable payroll tax).

-According to the Board's decision, the maximum number of shares that may be allocated and delivered within the RSP 2016 totals 46,000 shares (gross before the deduction of applicable payroll tax).
-Any potential share rewards will be delivered in 2019.
+According to the Board's decision, the maximum number of shares that may be allocated and delivered within the RSP 2017 totals 40,000 shares (gross before deduction of the applicable payroll tax).

+Any potential share rewards from PSP 2017-2019 or RSP 2017 will be paid in 2020.